Lease Buyout Calculator

 What is a lease buyout and when should I consider one?

-A lease buyout is the option to purchase a leased asset, such as a vehicle or equipment, either at the end of the lease term or sometimes earlier.
-You should consider a buyout if the asset's current market value is higher than its residual value, if you've exceeded mileage limits and want to avoid penalties, or if you simply love the asset and want to keep it.
-Many drivers find buyouts appealing when current used car prices are high, making the residual value a good deal.
+A lease buyout is the option to purchase a leased asset before or at the end of the lease term.
+Consider a buyout when the asset's market value exceeds the buyout cost (giving you instant equity), when you've exceeded mileage limits and want to avoid penalties, or when you simply want to keep the asset.
+In the example, the $10,600 buyout cost is $1,400 below the $12,000 market value, making it a smart buy.

 What factors determine the total cost of a lease buyout?

-What is 'residual value' in the context of a lease buyout?
+What is 'residual value' in a lease buyout?